 Guest posts have always been a favorite form of content distribution for me.
 Mostly because it’s an excuse to meet new people with similar goals who are a whole lot smarter than me.
 It’s also a chance to get an outside perspective on the topics I often write about, not only from the editor of the blog I am contributing to but also from their audience via comments.
 Writing for someone else’s audience and guidelines is a challenge that will make anyone a better writer.

 When approaching guest posting on behalf of Mention, I started with existing contacts and friends, and eventually gained the courage to ask people I didn’t know.

 Before reaching out, just make sure you have a topic and/or entire article to pitch and that you have reviewed their guidelines thoroughly as to not waste their time.
 You’ll be surprised how many say yes.

 In general, people are more likely to say yes to a guest post on their blog or to write for yours if they at least know who you are.
 After demonstrating that you will add value for their audiences, the chances of a repeat contributor spot increase, and relationships grow.
 Although I do not have the scientific backing, logic tells me that this probably holds true for upvoting and sharing content on social.

 These relationships are about more than getting people to share your content.
-These are the people who you will share best practices with, gather insight and feedback from, and always have to share ideas with.
+These are the people who you will share best practices with, gather insight and feedback from, and share ideas with.

 In my experience, the strongest working relationships I have in terms of content distribution have stemmed from: